wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 3. Spare laptops

 Meanwhile, my strategy has evolved.
-I have bought two identical models for a similar price, to use as spare laptops.
+I have bought a second hand laptop for a similar price, to use as spare laptops.
 Now I plan to keep working on these machines for as long as possible, having more than sufficient spare parts available.
 I had a spare laptop ready and started using that one whenever I needed or wanted to work outside.